-Hackney Kings and Royals: ‘We’ve gone past teaching basketball.
+Hackney Royals: ‘We’ve gone past teaching basketball.
 We’re teaching life skills the kids can use’

 Seeing young people vulnerable to gang violence and postcode wars inspired a Hackney basketball coach to create a place for young people to play ball, keep them off the streets and better themselves for their futures.

-As a result, the Hackney Kings and Hackney Royals were formed, building a safe and supportive environment for children and young adults to flourish.
+As a result, the Hackney Royals were formed, building a safe and supportive environment for children and young adults to flourish.

 But as their funding decreases and the financial demands of the sport go up, coach Ashley Fagan-Cooper told the Gazette their basketball refuge may be in jeopardy.

 Growing up in Hackney, Ashley spoke of his experiences, and how it motivated him to provide a better place for young people today.